jupyter/notebook/CONTRIBUTING.md

 Alternatively you can also contribute to Jupyter Notebook without setting up a local environment, directly from a web browser:

 - [GitHub CodeSpaces](https://github.com/codespaces) is directly integrated into GitHub.
 This repository uses the [pixi](https://pixi.sh/) package manager to set up the development environment.
-To contribute:
+To contribute after the Codespace is started:
   - Run `pixi shell` in a terminal to activate the development environment
   - Use the commands above for building the extension and running the tests, for example: `jlpm build`
   - To start the application: `pixi run start`.
 A popup should appear with a button to open the Jupyter Notebook in a new browser tab.
 If the popup does not appear, you can navigate to the "Forwarded ports" panel to find the URL to the application.